rorsach/markpdf/README.md

 # MarkPDF

-A simple tool to watch Markdown files and automatically generate PDFs.
-This tool offers two methods for PDF generation:
+A simple tool to watch Markdown files and automatically generate PDFs using Chromium CLI.

-1.  `markpdf.js`: Uses `puppeteer`.
-2.  `markpdf-chromium.js`: Uses a direct Chromium CLI command.

-The `markpdf-chromium.js` script was created to address stability issues with `puppeteer`, particularly the lack of official ARM64 Chromium builds and compatibility problems with Firefox.

 ## Features